The Best Coffee Beans in The World

 - It would be interesting to focus more on Ethiopian coffee in this section, but even though coffee from this country is generally called ‘heirloom’ it’s not considered to be a single genetic variety by agricultural scientists.

 Like I have mentioned before, comparing countries and varities is a bit like comparing apple pies and oranges.

 So let’s try to be a bit more specific in our analysis.
 Let’s look at the producer level.
 While there are many famous coffee farms in the world, there are two coffee estates that tower above the rest:

 The geisha revolution

 Hacienda La Esmeralda is a farm whose history is interwoven with the varietal Geisha.

-Geisha had initially been found in the Ethiopian village of Gesha (sic).
+Geisha had initially been found in the Ethiopian forrest region of Gesha (sic).
 In the 1930’s it had been brought to Kenya and Tanzania in an attempt to grow more disease-resistant crops.
 In the 1950’s it arrived in Costa Rica and a decade later in Panama.
 You can read the whole story about Geisha coffee here.